bitwarden/passwordless-docs/src/guide/errors.md

 You'll receive this error when you're trying to use an attestation format other than `"none"` while calling `/register/token`, but your plan does not support it.
 Learn more [here](https://bitwarden.com/products/passwordless/#pricing)

+### magic_link_email_admin_address_only

+You'll receive this error when trying to request a magic link email on an application that's been created very recently.
+As a measure to avoid spam, you'll only be able to request emails to your own (i.e. application admin) email address.

+### magic_link_email_quota_exceeded

+You'll receive this error when trying to request a magic link email, after your monthly email quota has already been reached.
+Dispatched emails are counted on a sliding window basis, so you may only need to wait a day or two before you can send emails again.

 #### Solution

 When you call the `/register/token` endpoint, either remove the `attestation` property or change the value to be `"none"`.